-- The drive chain connects the pump with the main shaft - Install the small sprocket onto the pump shaft and tighten the setscrews securely - Install the #40 drive chain between the pump and the sprocket on the upper shaft. - Align the upper sprocket and tighten the setscrews. - Use the long tensioning bolt above the pump (on the outside of the channel) to push down the pump until all slack is taken out of the drive chain.
+- The drive chain connects the pump with the main shaft - Install the small sprocket onto the pump shaft and tighten the setscrews securely - Install the large fender washer over the sprocket.
+This safeguards the sprocket if the setscrews become loose. - Install the #40 drive chain between the pump and the sprocket on the upper shaft. - Align the upper sprocket and tighten the setscrews. - Use the long tensioning bolt above the pump (on the outside of the channel) to push down the pump until all slack is taken out of the drive chain. - ٠

-Handy-Tip: Important - This chain will stretch during the first two weeks of use and require adjustment.
-The adjustment is very easy as long as the pump-mounting bolts are not too tight (they should be just tight enough to compress the lockwashers).
-The simple adjustment procedure is on the inside of the panel door.
+Handy-Tip: Important - This chain will stretch during installation and the first two weeks of use and require adjustment.
+The adjustment is very easy as long as the pump-mounting bolts are not too tight (they should be just tight enough to compress the lockwashers).The simple adjustment procedure is on the inside of the panel door.
 Make sure that a responsible person at the Treadwall location understands the procedure and the necessity of this adjustment.